micrjames/StringBuilder/README.md

 ```

 ## Project Status
-As this code is intended to be a part of a project in itself, this project is still in progress and will be until that project is completed.
+This project is essentially completed.

 ## Room for Improvement
 The areas where there may be some room for improvement are those where some properties may be better suited to be public and thereby a couple functions should be removed.